describe

 Workflow

-1) Scope (infer first; ask only if ambiguous)
+1) Scope (draft-spec entry; infer first, ask only if ambiguous)

 Infer bug fix, small feature, or refactor from the user's request and the code context whenever the answer is obvious.
 Do not stop to ask the user to classify the work when the phrasing already makes the scope clear.